Uniform Child Abduction Prevention Act: Risk factors

 UCAPA sets out a wide variety of factors that should be considered in determining whether there is a credible risk that a child will be abducted.
 These factors include overt signs such as previous abductions, attempts to abduct the child, or threats of abduction, as well as signs of general abuse including domestic violence, negligence, or refusal to obey a child-custody determination.
 The act also includes a wide range of activities that may indicate a planned abduction including abandoning employment, liquidating assets, obtaining travel documents or travel tickets, or requesting the child's school or medical records.

 The act also addresses the special problems involved with international child abduction by including several risk factors specifically related to international abduction.
 In particular, the act requires courts to consider whether the party in question is likely to take a child to a country that isn't a party to the Hague Convention on the Civil Aspects of International Child Abduction, or to a country that places the child at risk, has laws that would restrict access to the child, that is on the current list of state sponsors of terrorism, or is engaged in an active military action or war.
 In addition, a court will consider issues related to citizenship such as a recent change in citizenship status or a denial of United States Citizenship.

 States that have adopted UCAPA

 UCAPA has so far been adopted by 20 states and the District of Columbia.
 The adopters, in alphabetical order, are Alabama, Colorado, The District of Columbia, Florida, Kansas, Louisiana, Maryland, Michigan, Mississippi, Nebraska, Nevada, New Mexico, North Carolina, North Dakota, Oklahoma, Pennsylvania, South Carolina, South Dakota, Tennessee, Utah and Wyoming.

-The first seven states to hear the UCAPA legislation passed the law with unanimous votes.